Lss1242/CoEvo_Bandit_Learning/README.md

 You can use cluster job submission tools (like SLURM, PBS, etc.) to run multiple jobs in parallel.
 Each job can run a separate instance of an experiment, utilising multiprocessing for efficient resource usage.

+## License
+The code is released under the MIT License